Stephen Huszar

-Stephen Huszar (born January 24, 1984) is a Canadian film and television actor born in Saskatoon.
-He is first generation Hungarian.
-His parents came over from Hungary as immigrants when they were very young.
+Stephen Huszar is a Canadian film and television actor born in Saskatoon.
+He is first generation Canadian, his parents arriving from Hungary as immigrants when they were very young.
+His family tree goes back eight or nine hundred years in the Transylvania region of Romania.

 He graduated from the University of Saskatchewan.

 Career

 Huszar has starred in Christmas themed TV movies for Hallmark Channel, Lifetime (TV network) and Netflix, as well as a recurring role in the Ruby Herring Mysteries.
 In 2017, Huszar appeared as the DC comic book character Jared Morillo / Plunder in The Flash.
-Huszar next stars in the horror film Rabid, which is set to be released in select theaters, digitally and On Demand on 13 December 2019.
+Huszar next starred in the horror film Rabid, which was released in select theaters, digitally and on demand on 13 December 2019.

+Personal life

+Since March 2023, Huszar has been in a relationship with American actress Katie Cassidy.
+The two met on the set of the Hallmark Channel movie A Royal Christmas Crush.